 12 of the best spring walks near you

-It's National Walking Month!
-What better way to celebrate than striking out on one of these lovely lockdown-friendly circular walks across Warwickshire (and most have a pub stop - cheers!)
+What better way to celebrate the start of spring than striking out on one of these lovely circular walks across Warwickshire (and most have a pub stop - cheers!)

-We’ve kept things relatively easy and lock-down friendly in length (hikers we are not), which makes this round-up perfect for families wanting to enjoy a little socially distanced stroll.
+We’ve kept things relatively easy in length (hikers we are not), which makes this round-up perfect for families wanting to enjoy a little weekend stroll.

 Coughton Court to Kinwarton Dovecote.
 Easy, 12.8km

-Coughton Court may remain closed but you can still take a gentle walk from outside the property through the Warwickshire countryside to Kinwarton Dovecote, a rare survival of a 14th-century dovecote.
+Take a gentle walk from outside Coughton Court through the Warwickshire countryside to Kinwarton Dovecote, a rare survival of a 14th-century dovecote.
 Route here.

 The Rollright Stones Circular, Long Compton, nr Shipston-on-Stour.
 Moderate 10 km